kithmina1999/worklenz-astro/src/content/blog/clickup-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [freedcamp-alternative, redmine-alternative, teamweek-alternative, ganttproject-alternative]
+related: [mondaycom-self-hosted-alternative, podio-self-hosted-alternative, jira-self-hosted-alternative, todoist-self-hosted-alternative]
 ---